Dean Corll: Corll's death

-Henley then asked Corll whether he might take Williams into another room.
+In an apparent attempt to desensitize himself to the unfolding scenario, Henley stood and paced the room as he continued to inhale paint fumes.
+He then asked Corll whether he might take Williams into another room.
 Corll ignored him and Henley then grabbed Corll's pistol, shouting, "You've gone far enough, Dean!"
 As Corll clambered off Kerley, Henley elaborated: "I can't go on any longer!
 I can't have you kill all my friends!"
 Corll approached Henley, saying, "Kill me, Wayne!"
 Henley stepped back a few paces as Corll continued to advance upon him, shouting, "You won't do it!"
 Henley then fired at Corll, hitting him in the forehead.
-The bullet failed to fully penetrate Corll's skull, and he continued to lurch toward Henley, whereupon the youth fired another two rounds, hitting Corll in the left shoulder.
-Corll then ran out of the room, hitting the wall of the hallway.
+The bullet failed to fully penetrate Corll's skull and he continued to lurch toward Henley, whereupon the youth fired another two rounds, hitting Corll in the left shoulder, with one bullet penetrating Corll's lung and lodging in his spine.
+Corll began coughing up blood as he ran out of the room, trapping his right foot in a loose telephone wire and hitting the wall of the hallway.
 Henley fired three additional bullets into his lower back and shoulder as Corll slid down the wall in the hallway outside the room where the two other teenagers were bound.
-Corll died where he fell, his naked body lying face toward the wall.
+Corll died where he fell, his naked body facing the wall.

-Henley would later recall that immediately after he shot Corll, the sole thought in his mind was that Corll would have been proud of the way he had behaved during the confrontation, adding that Corll had been training him to react quickly and forcefully and that this was exactly what he had done.
+Henley would recall that immediately after he shot Corll, the sole thought in his mind was that Corll would have been proud of the way he had behaved during the confrontation, adding that Corll had been training him to react quickly and forcefully and that this was exactly what he had done.

-After he had shot Corll, Henley released Kerley and Williams from the torture board, and all three teenagers dressed and discussed what actions they should take.
-Henley suggested to Kerley and Williams that they should simply leave, to which Kerley replied, "No, we should call the police."
+After Henley had shot Corll, he and Kerley began weeping as Kerley repeatedly thanked him for saving his life.
+Henley then released Kerley and Williams from the torture board, and all three teenagers dressed and discussed what actions they should take.
+Henley suggested to Kerley and Williams that they should simply leave, although Williams initially refused—suggesting to Henley he should simply flee.
+Kerley then stated, "No, we should call the police."
 Henley agreed and looked up the number for the Pasadena Police Department (PPD) in Corll's telephone directory.